milvus-io/milvus-docs/site/en/fragments/installation_guide_cluster.md

-This topic describes how to install Milvus cluster with Docker Compose or on Kubernetes.
+This topic describes how to install Milvus cluster using Docker Compose, Kubernetes or Ansible Controller.
+If you use Kubernetes, you can choose to install Milvus with either Helm or Milvus Operator.

-[Check the requirements for hardware and software](prerequisite-docker.md) prior to your installation.

 If you run into image loading errors while installing, you can [Install Milvus Offline](install_offline-docker.md).